charliewatson1504/CI_MS2_PLQuiz/README.md

 14. As a **Site Owner** I want to provide information from other sources to the user.
 15. As a **Site Owner** I want to be able to get feedback from the user.
 16. As a **Site Owner** I want the site to be responsive to whatever device the user is using.
+17. As a **Site Owner** I don't want the user to have to use the browser back or forward buttons to navigate the site.

 ## User Requirements and Expectations